sandervandevelde/MQTTBrokerPrivatePreview/README.md

 ## Capabilities coming up in future releases
 The following features are not in scope for this release, but they will be supported in future -
 - Azure Portal UX, CLI, custom Azure SDK libraries along with APIs
-- MQTT v5 support
 - Ability to publish messages to topics using HTTP
 - Edge MQTT Broker bridging
-- Last Will and Testament (LWT) support
-- Retain flag support
+- Extended MQTT v3.1.1 support: LWT and Retain support
+- Extended MQTT v5 support: LWT, Retain, Session Expiry, Shared subscriptions, Subscription IDs, Auth packet, and Assigned Client ID support
 - Metrics and diagnostic logs
-- Large message of 512KB
 - TLS 1.3 support
 - Enhanced performance and scale limits
 - Pay As You Go Billing